Self-Drive Or Tours? | Which Is Better In The Atacama Desert?

 Atacama Desert tours are a great, inexpensive way to see the surrounding landscapes and sights.
 Tours can be booked in San Pedro de Atacama where there are numerous operators, their offices are found on the main street in town.
 There is no need to book in advance outside of Jan-Feb and even then most people arrive and reserve.
 Atacama Desert tours don’t vary much company to company- most of the time the same things are included such as a guide and entrance fees and often, during quiet times tour companies will pool together to reduce costs.
 Prices are very competitive too.
 Make sure to check if the tour price includes lunch (for a full day tour) and entrance fees.
 If it doesn’t then be prepared to add CLP$5,000-10,000 for entrance fees on top of the tour price.

 ↠ If you are travelling solo it is the cheapest way to see the area.
 Paying for single seats on tours is a little cheaper than renting a car plus the cost of fuel and insurance.

 ↠ You have a guide with you that explains everything.
-For me, what’s best about a tour is the fact that you learn so much about the area from the local guides.
-They are really passionate and approachable and are more than welcome to answer all your questions.
+For me, what’s best about Atacama desert tours is the fact that you learn so much about the area from the local guides.
+They are really passionate and approachable and are more than happy to answer all your questions.
 The guides also know the area very well so they often know the best places to go for sunset or to spot certain animals etc.

 ↠You don’t have to worry about driving, whether you’re going the right way or how to get to places.
 You just arrive and there is no planning whatsoever on your part.
 It’s easy, just find, pay and go.